-Lucy is a rising senior studying comparative literature.
-She has been involved with UCM since her freshman year and on the Leadership Team since spring quarter of 2020.
-She is looking forward to connecting with UCM students in new ways this fall.
-Outside of school, she enjoys knitting, talking with friends and going for long walks.
+Lucy (she/her) is a senior studying comparative literature.
+She has been involved with UCM since her freshman year and on the leadership team since spring quarter 2020.
+She is enjoying connecting with UCM students in new creative ways this year.
+Outside of school, she enjoys knitting, talking with friends, and going for long walks

 EVENTS & PROGRAMS